TONYOG12/TONYOG12/README.md

 Here are some ideas to get you started:

-- 🌱 I’m currently learning ...
+-  I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
+-
-- 🤔 I’m looking for help with ...
+-
 - 💬 Ask me about ...
-- 📫 How to reach me: ...
+-
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->